Digital marketing hacks for 2023

 Joe Ducarreaux: On this occasion I will allow that!
 That's fine!

+Joe Ducarreaux: Travis Tyler, thank you so much for joining me for this coffee time talk.
 Join us again for another coffee time talk with Lead Forensics.
 Thanks very much.
 All right.

-Travis Tyler: Thank you.
+Travis Tyler: Alright, thank you.